 Also, keep your hands off your face as much as possible—meaning avoid biting your nails or rubbing your eyes unless you’ve cleaned your hands first.
 “The flu is spread through respiratory particles but frequently these particles end up on surfaces.
 Once the flu viruses go from the hands to the mouth, nose, or eyes, you’re infected,” he adds.

 Encourage People to Go Home (if You Can)

-If you see a sick co-worker and work in an office in which people are encouraged to take sick days or work-from-home when they’re under the weather, say something.
-Just make sure to say it nicely (and in a one-on-one setting)—“Hey, I hate to be that person, but if you think you’re getting sick I highly recommend you go home so it doesn’t spread to the rest of us.
+If you see a sick co-worker and work in an office where people are encouraged to take sick days or work from home when they’re under the weather, say something.
+Just make sure to say it nicely (and in a one-on-one setting).
+Try: “Hey, I hate to be that person, but if you think you’re getting sick I highly recommend you go home so it doesn’t spread to the rest of us.
 I’m happy to take over if there’s something you’re working on so you don’t feel like you’re adding to our plates.”

 This especially goes for managers.
 Your direct reports may feel uncomfortable asking for time off, so encourage them to go home if they’re not feeling well—even if they don’t think they have the flu.

 Co-worker coughing up a lung next to you?
 Try moving to another desk or a conference room to work in peace.
 At the very least, avoid using other people’s devices or sharing office supplies for the time being.
 Yep, that means carrying around your own dry-erase markers.
 (Over the top?
 Sure.
 Safer?
 Definitely.)